The Utah women’s basketball team was in need of a slump-busting win when they hit the road to take on Colorado Tuesday night.

 Colorado eventually built that lead to double-digits at 33-23 before taking a 33-26 advantage into the break.

-After the break, though, Utah fought its way back into the contest quickly, trimming the Buffaloes lead to one just two and a half minutes into the third.
+After halftime, though, Utah fought its way back into the contest quickly, trimming the Buffaloes lead to one just two and a half minutes into the third.

-Appropriately enough, it was five straight points from White, including one of their three 3-pointers, that gave the Utes a 37-35 lead, then a minute later, Reese Ross hit a 3 to give Utah the lead for good.
+Appropriately enough, it was five straight points from White, including one of her three 3-pointers on the night, that gave the Utes a 37-35 lead, then a minute later, Reese Ross hit a 3 to give Utah the lead for good.

 White had 21 points and four rebounds to pace the Utes, while Ross added 10 points, seven rebounds and an assist despite being limited by foul trouble.